FeeSimple/eos-tracker-mysql/eos-tracker-frontend/README.md

-💎 EOS Tracker
+💎 XFS Tracker
 ========================

-EOS Tracker is a Frontend based on Angular4 that connects to [EOS Tracker API](https://github.com/EOSEssentials/EOSTracker-API).
+XFS Tracker is a Frontend based on Angular4 that connects to [XFS Tracker API](https://github.com/EOSEssentials/EOSTracker-API).

 📌 Getting Started
 ------------